marcoscgdev/FABScrollAnimations/README.md

 # FAB Scroll Animations

-With this library, you can made this animations to your Floating Action Button when a RecyclerView is beeing scrolled:
+With this Android library, you can made this animations to your Floating Action Button when a RecyclerView is beeing scrolled:

 | DEFAULT | FADE | FLOAT |
 |----------|:-------------:|------:|